Click to Skip Ahead

 This medication is safe for dogs 6 weeks of age and older, although you should talk to your vet before giving Heartgard to a pregnant dog.
 It’s necessary to administer this medication as directed every 30 days.
 Late administration of Heartgard can allow your dog to be unprotected against heartworms.
 Once the worms pass their larval stage, Heartgard can no longer protect them.

-Keep in mind that regular Heartgard has recently been discontinued, although some sites still have minimal inventory for sale.
-Your vet will only be offering Heartgard Plus.
+Keep in mind that the original Heartgard has been discontinued since September 2020.
+So most likely your vet will only be offering Heartgard Plus.
 Unfortunately, we couldn’t find an exact statement from the company as to why they made the change, but we trust it was for good reason and that they’re now offering the best product to pet parents that they can.

 - Slightly less expensive than Heartgard Plus